PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 boolean owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.

+## Late-binary repair decision implementation

+`run_late_binary_repair_cleanup` now owns the characterized signature sanitizer, indexed binary adapter pair, and their reconciliation decision.
+It captures the tensor count before either repair, calls both existing pass owners in the original order with the same ModelIR instance, and reduces the three exact mutation counters plus cleanup-only tensor pruning to one boolean.

+The lowerer replaces three consumed evidence mappings and one tensor-count snapshot with `_late_binary_repair_requires_reconciliation`.
+It continues to own the conditional `shape_reconciliation.primary.late_binary_repair` record and its direct `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)` call.
+The following normalized option guard and the mutation-positive inner guard for late-binary layout recovery are unchanged.
+The phase-result store remains exactly 128/128.

+Final sequential validation under core-only `uv`:

+- focused stable, three-evidence, prune-only, order, and boundary contracts:
+  `7 passed in 0.56s`;
+- affected late-binary, shared-late, adapter, terminal, core, and store
+  contracts: `132 passed in 2.78s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.88s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.09s`;
+- full architecture contracts: `258 passed in 19.02s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No pass call, graph traversal, reconciliation trigger, ModelIR mutation, diagnostic, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because focused runtime tests exercise the stable path, each of the three evidence paths, and prune-only cleanup, while the lowerer integration test proves that the returned boolean adds exactly one reconciliation record.
+Commit and push this checkpoint.
+On resume, characterize the following optional late-binary layout-recovery decision before changing production code.
+Continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: